 \paragraph{Performance (\cref{tab:main_results}).} L2G-Net achieves competitive or superior performance across all benchmarks, exceeding the best baselines \cite{deng2024polynormer} on \textit{Minesweeper} and remaining close to the strongest methods on the others.
 Notably, while attention-based models such as Polynormer attain strong accuracy, they do so at the cost of learned graph structures that are harder to interpret (cf.~\cref{fig:gradcam}).

-\paragraph{Runtime (\cref{tab:runtime_results}).} We report the computational cost of CF and the eigendecomposition.
-CF yields substantial speedups across all datasets.
-We highlight the performance in \textit{Tolokers} as a worst-case scenario: this graph is particularly dense, so the number of edges between subgraphs remains high after sparsification.
+\paragraph{Runtime (\cref{tab:runtime_results}).} We report the cost of CF and the eigendecomposition.
+CF yields speedups across all datasets. \textit{Tolokers} is a worst-case scenario: this graph is particularly dense, so the number of edges between subgraphs remains high after sparsification.
 Even in this case, we obtain runtime gains over direct eigendecomposition.

 \paragraph{Learnable parameters (\cref{fig:performance_vs_parameters}).} We compare Global GFT, L2G-Net, and Polynormer across the four datasets.
 The topological inductive bias allows L2G-Net to compete with state-of-the-art methods while using orders of magnitude fewer learnable parameters.
 Moreover, L2G-Net consistently outperforms the Global GFT baseline across all datasets, highlighting the benefit of localized spectral processing over fully global spectral representations.